kaeraz/embedded-code-patterns/docs/documentation/part2.rst

 Step back
 ---------
-Last time we discussed about software **decomposition view** which is one of many views of a **software architecture**, that you are likely to use when documenting you system.
+Last time I explained you software **decomposition view** which is one of many views of a **software architecture**, that you are likely to use when documenting you system.
 The **decomposition view** enables the designer to look deeply into a software system and break it down into software modules and components.